mattrips/scratchPad/Welcome file.md

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.[^2]
 [^2]: *This Special Note.*
 This explains the interesting twist.
 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.
 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.

+<a href="custom-id">Heas</a>

 ## Switch to another file